MD-Anderson-Bioinformatics/ldap-jwt/README.md

 * Removed support for RabbitMQ
 * Updated npm dependencies
 * Simplified endpoints
+* Added SSL

 ## Usage

 #### 1. SSL Certificates

-Place SSL certificates in ssl/server.key and ssl/server.crt
+Generate / obtain SSL certificates, and place the .crt and .key files in an 'ssl' directory at the top-level of the directory: ssl/server.key and ssl/server.crt

 #### 2. Configuration variables